How to stop your bunny chewing and damaging your couch

 You may find your bunny will want to explore your couch and will happily jump right up on to the back without any fear or idea of how they will get down.

 Protecting the edges and legs of your couch from bunny chewing

-Another way to stop your couch legs being chewed is to shield them by slipping them inside some toilet or kitchen roll tubes.
+If you want to stop your couch legs being chewed why not try to shield them by slipping them inside some toilet or kitchen roll tubes.
 Cut the tubes along the length and wrap them around the legs to add a layer of protection.

-What's the best type of bunny proof couch?
+What's the best type of couch to get with a bunny?